lavanet/docs/docs/chains/ethereum-chain/ethereum-node.md

 ## Requirements 📄

-Ethereum nodes have some basic hardware requirements that must be met in order to proceed with the install process:
+Ethereum nodes have some basic hardware requirements that must be met in order to proceed with the installation process:

 <Tabs>
 <TabItem value="manual_req" label="Manual">